-Our co-ed halls are Hudson, Masur, Madison, and Monroe.
-Hudson and Masur Halls are located on the east side of Bayou DeSiard.
+Our co-ed halls are Masur, Madison, and Monroe.
+Masur Hall is located on the east side of Bayou DeSiard.
 Monroe and Madison Halls are located on the west side of Bayou DeSiard.
 Monroe Hall is a scholastic resident hall for those with a cumulative grade point average of 3.0 or higher.